Green Opal Teardrop Cabochon media thumbnails

 Finish Mirror polish

-Hardness 5.5–6.5 Mohs — suitable for pendants and earrings; for rings, we prefer closed bezel settings due to its sensitivity to impacts
+Hardness 5.5–6.5 Mohs — suitable for pendants and earrings; for rings, we prefer a closed bezel setting due to its sensitivity to impacts

-Origin Lapidary wholesale market; common opal without specific mine certification
+Origin Wholesale lapidary market; common opal without specific mine certification

-Treatment No treatment.
+Treatment Untreated.
 The green color comes from native mineral impurities in the rock

-The olive green remains uniform on the surface but gains translucency when held against the light, especially in the thinner areas of the teardrop's perimeter.
-The mirror polish enhances the tone without altering it: the piece has no play of color (opalescence), but its visual value lies in the depth of the green and the uniform finish.
+The olive green remains uniform on the surface but gains translucency when the piece is held up to the light, especially in the thinner areas of the teardrop's perimeter.
+The mirror polish enhances the tone without altering it: the piece does not have play-of-color (opalescence), but its visual value lies in the depth of the green and the uniform finish.
 The flat back was calibrated to sit cleanly on a bezel base without needing to modify the original silhouette.

-• Long earrings in a pair — as a unique piece, this format works as a single earring; for a pair, a companion piece of similar tone and dimension is needed
+• Earrings — being a unique piece, it works as an individual earring; for a pair, it requires a companion of similar tone and dimension

-• Wire wrap — an alternative for those working with wire wrapping; fine gauge wire (0.6–0.8 mm) is recommended due to the moderate hardness of opal
+• Wire wrap — fine gauge (0.6–0.8 mm) is recommended due to the moderate hardness of opal; the teardrop silhouette defines a natural wrap for the wire

 The name "opal" derives from the Sanskrit upala ("precious stone").
-In classical Rome, it was considered one of the most valuable minerals for concentrating changing nuances depending on the light.
-Common opal without play of color —like this piece— has been historically used in decorative and mourning jewelry for the solid quality of its tone under different illuminations.
+In classical Rome, it was one of the most valued minerals for its changing nuances.
+Common opal — without play-of-color — has historically been used in decorative jewelry for the solid quality of its tone under different lighting conditions.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

 Common opal shows a vitreous to waxy luster on the surface and partial translucency when backlit, especially at the edges.
-Under direct light, it does not exhibit play of color (the multicolored sparks of noble opal), but the base tone remains deep without a flat appearance.
-Glass imitations tend to have a uniformly saturated color, with internal bubbles visible under a 10× loupe, and lack the microporosity characteristic of natural opal.
+Under direct light, it does not exhibit play-of-color (the multicolor flashes of precious opal), but the base tone remains deep without a flat feel.
+Glass imitations tend to have a uniformly saturated color, with internal bubbles visible under 10× magnification, and lack the microporosity characteristic of natural opal.

-No. This is common opal, without the internal silica sphere structure that produces the play of color of noble opal.
-Its visual value lies in the depth of the green and the mirror finish, not in multicolored sparks.
+No. This is common opal, without the internal structure of silica spheres that produces the play-of-color of precious opal.
+Its visual value lies in the depth of the green and the mirror finish, not in multicolor flashes.

 Is it suitable for an everyday ring?

-No. Each cabochon is individually carved from a different rock fragment.
-The exact tone and distribution of translucent nuances vary piece by piece even when the silhouette is the same.
+No. Each cabochon is individually cut from a different rock fragment.
+The exact tone and distribution of translucent nuances vary from piece to piece even when the silhouette is the same.

 Clean with a soft, slightly damp cloth.
 Avoid ultrasonic cleaners, steamers, and sudden temperature changes.
-In very dry environments, store in a small bag with a piece of damp cotton to preserve the mineral's hydration.
+In very dry environments, store in a small bag with a damp cotton ball to preserve the mineral's hydration.
 More in the jewelry care guide.

 See also: all cabochons · handmade pendants · lapidary material.